Probate Court

 Formal proceedings are commenced by filing a petition with the court requesting a court order.
 The initial petition may ask for the admission of a will to probate or the appointment of a personal representative or both.
 The initial petition may also request that there be supervised administration.
 Formal proceedings are defined in EPIC to mean proceedings conducted before a judge with notice to interested persons.
 Formal proceedings may also be used at any time during the estate administration to decide issues regarding the estate by court order.
 Even if the estate was commenced by informal proceedings, a formal proceeding can be filed requesting formal testacy or formal appointment or both.
 This note will deal with formal proceedings used to begin an estate.
 Informal proceedings were discussed in an earlier note.
 Formal proceedings when used after the initial appointment will be discussed in subsequent notes.

 Only an "interested person" may file a petition for formal probate or appointment or both.
-Interested person is defined very broadly by MCL 700.1105(a):
+An interested person is defined very broadly by MCL 700.1105(c):

-"interested person" includes, but is not limited to, an heir, devisee, child, spouse, creditor, and beneficiary and any other person that has a property right in or claim against a trust estate or the estate of a decedent, ward, or protected individual; a person that has priority for appointment as personal representative; and a fiduciary representing an interested person.
+"Interested person" or "person interested in an estate" includes, but is not limited to, the incumbent fiduciary; an heir, devisee, child, spouse, creditor, and beneficiary and any other person that has a property right in or claim against a trust estate or the estate of a decedent, ward, or protected individual; a person that has priority for appointment as personal representative; and a fiduciary representing an interested person.
+Identification of interested persons may vary from time to time and shall be determined according to the particular purposes of, and matter involved in, a proceeding, and by the supreme court rules.

 There are two important terms that should probably be briefly defined now.
 Devisee is a person designated to receive property in a will.
 Heir is a person who is entitled under the statute of intestate succession to a decedent's property (this term will be more fully explained in subsequent notes).